Text/WhatsApp UK (+44) 7352 088 604

 It is only in medical textbooks that the body’s complex systems are neatly separated.

-Over the past decade, I have observed a sharp increase in mental health difficulties across the UK.
+Over the past decade, a sharp increase in mental health difficulties across the UK have been reported.
 Recent research reveals that common mental health problems affect approximately one in six adults in England every week, and up to one in four experience a mental health issue across a year.
 These are far from minor trends, they translate into a staggering economic burden.

 In 2022, the total societal cost of mental ill health in England reached approximately £300 billion, encompassing economic losses, diminished quality of life, healthcare and care costs.
 This underscores the urgency of reframing how we understand and respond to emotional distress.